akashrama/Search-Engine/README.md

 TFID and pageRank algorithms have been implemented in their respective files

-thes files have tests written to ensure functionality
+these files have tests written to ensure functionality

 thoses pages use data structures that I've implemented